blaylockbk/SynopticPy/docs/_build/html/_sources/index.rst.txt

    /user_guide/index
    /reference_guide/index

 The `Synoptic Mesonet API <https://synopticdata.com/mesonet-api>`_ (formerly MesoWest) gives you access to real-time and historical surface-based weather and environmental observations for thousands of stations.
-Synoptic is free up to 5,000 API requests and 5 million service units each month.
-That's a generous amount, but if you need even more data, a paid tier is available (through Synoptic, not me).
+Synoptic data access is `free <https://synopticdata.com/news/2022/3/15/synoptic-data-pbc-launches-new-open-access-weather-data-service>`_ for open-access data.
+More data and enhances services are available through a `paid tier <https://synopticdata.com/pricing>`_ (available through Synoptic, not me).

 .. note::
    🌐 Register for a free account at the `Synoptic API Webpage
    <https://developers.synopticdata.com>`_.
 You will need to obtain an API token before using this python package.

    .. figure:: _static/synoptic_logo.png
       :width: 300